Steel Upper Body Workout

-If you are looking for a great upper body workout that will unleash the Man of Steel in you then, you are on the right place.
+If you are looking for a great upper body-calisthenics workout that will unleash the Man of Steel in you then, you are on the right place.

 Calisthenics is famous for displaying superhuman strength skills and tricks.
-So this workout will give you good foundational strength for those who want to get upper body skills down, such as straight bar muscles ups, planches and levers.
+So this upper body workout will give you good foundational strength for those who want to get upper body skills down, such as straight bar muscles ups, planches and levers.
 Take note that you still need to train the skill and progression if you really want to learn the move.
-This workout will supplement your quest for the skill and of course, make you like a greek god in the process.
+This upper body workout will supplement your quest for the skill and of course, make you like a Greek god in the process.

 Prepare yourself because you’ll be dealing with high volume to get strength and muscle gains going.
 Minimum rest periods between exercises are implemented to push your muscles near muscle failure to get your strength to move mountains.

-I forgot to emphasize that the whole workout takes only about 30 minutes.
-Oh my!
+I forgot to mention that the whole upper body workout takes only about 30 minutes.
 Think about the time you can save while still gaining an upper body made out of steel.

-The workout is on an intermediate level so don’t get discouraged if you can’t pull off the exercises and the routine yet.
-You’ll get there in time.
+The upper body workout is an intermediate level so don’t get discouraged if you can’t pull off the exercises and the routine yet.
+You’ll get there in no time.